 Timing the Elements

-10 min to Serve: Don’t fully assemble until you are about ready to serve as the fruit juices will start to melt the meringue.
+- Don’t fully assemble until your are close to serving as the fruit juices start to melt the meringue.

 Plating Tips

-Most of the work of these mini pavlovas is assembly.
+Most of the work of pavlovas is assembly.
 It is easier and less risky to assemble on the tray or plate they are being served on.

 As these are small, not much fits.
 I thinly slice strawberries and place them on top standing upright.
 Then drizzle the kiwi puree a bit around any opening, letting it drip a bit down the sides.